FrancesCoronel/personal-website-v3/site/content/contact.md

 ## Book a Chat 📅

-If you'd like to set up a phone or video chat, you can use my [Calendly](https://calendly.com/fvcproductions) to book a time with me.
+If you'd like to set up a phone or video chat, you can use my [Calendly](https://calendly.com/fvcproductions) to <a href="" onclick="Calendly.showPopupWidget('https://calendly.com/fvcproductions/30min');return false;">book a time with me</a>.

 Before booking a session, please be sure to refer to the pricing table below and pay the appropriate amount before the session if applicable.

 If you are looking for technical help, you can message me on [Codementor](https://www.codementor.io/fvcproductions).